 - Sensitivity to certain smells that can trigger nausea or vomiting

-“As soon as a woman realizes she’s pregnant, it’s important for her to make an appointment to see her OB/GYN, especially if she’s over 35 years old or has a history of high-risk pregnancies, such as a previous miscarriage, previous C-section or other complications,” Dr. Mangubat said.
+“As soon as you realize you’re pregnant, it’s important to make an appointment to see an OB/GYN, especially if you’re over 35 or have a history of high-risk pregnancies, such as a previous miscarriage, previous C-section or other complications,” Dr. Mangubat said.

-During that first visit, the expectant mother will undergo a complete physical exam, discuss her medical history for risk factors (diabetes, hypertension, family history of heart disease, etc.), and determine the age of the pregnancy, usually based on the date of her last menstrual period.
-If the mother is unsure of when her last menstrual period occurred, an ultrasound will be ordered.
+During that first visit, you’ll receive a complete physical exam and discuss your medical history for risk factors.
+Your provider will determine the age of the pregnancy, usually based on the date of your last menstrual period.
+If you’re unsure when your last menstrual period occurred, an ultrasound will be ordered.

-The first ultrasound is best done within the first trimester but not necessarily during the first visit.
-Among other things, it’s important for detecting the fetal heartbeat, measuring the baby’s length, confirming viability and ensuring the fertilized egg has implanted properly inside the uterus.
+The first vaginal ultrasound is best done within the first trimester but not necessarily during the first visit.
+It’s important for detecting the fetal heartbeat, measuring the baby’s length, confirming viability and ensuring the fertilized egg has implanted properly inside the uterus.

 “An ultrasound at this stage is the most accurate way to determine how far along the pregnancy is,” Dr. Mangubat said.
-“Beyond the first trimester, the measurement is less accurate, and we must be accurate to ensure the baby is carried as close as possible to full term, especially if an induction or C-section is planned.”
+“Beyond the first trimester, the measurement is less accurate.
+We must be accurate to ensure the baby is carried as close as possible to full term.”

-The mother will see her doctor monthly until she reaches 30-32 weeks of pregnancy.
+You will see your doctor monthly until you reach 30-32 weeks of pregnancy.
 At that point, appointments will be every two weeks.
 Visits will switch to weekly at 37 weeks before delivery, around week 40.

 Common health risks during pregnancy